Arbitrary5001/LaserficheWorkflowExportToCSV/README.md

 //
 This project is ideal for exporting data directly from SQL/Laserfiche Forms Process/search results in yourLaserfiche Repository into a CSV file.
+(There are, in some cases, better alternatives.
+I have found having this in your Workflow Designer and understanding how it works can defintely be helpful).